arainko/ducktape/docs/fallible_transformations/basics.md

     def create(value: String): Either[String, NonEmptyString] =
       Either.cond(!value.isBlank, value, s"not a non-empty string")

+// expand the 'create' method into an instance of Transformer.Fallible
+// this is a key component in making those transformations automatic
     given failFast: Transformer.Fallible[[a] =>> Either[String, a], String, NonEmptyString] =
       create

+// also declare the same fallible transformer but make it ready for error accumulation
     given accumulating: Transformer.Fallible[[a] =>> Either[List[String], a], String, NonEmptyString] =
       create(_).left.map(_ :: Nil)